eclipse-openj9/openj9-docs/docs/vgclog_examples.md

 At the start of the partial gc cycle, the remembered set is using 93% of its available memory capacity, with 153.26 MB (160705664 B) available.
 The set consists of 2,749,664 cards and has 1 overflow region.

-The following element, `<allocation-stats>`, records information about the status of the application (or *mutator*) threads before the start of the current cycle.
+The following element, `<allocation-stats>`, records information about how memory was divided up between application (or *mutator*) threads before the start of the current cycle.
 For this example, the thread `Group1.Backend.CompositeBackend{Tier1}.7` was the largest consumer of memory.

 ```xml
 <allocation-stats totalBytes="2146431360" >